kevinding0218/InterviewDocuments/Q and A/System Design/Reference/SD - Design Top K.md

 - SQL or NoSQL, stores a list of top k elements for a period of time,  we only deal with a small fraction of requests that landed initially on API Gateway hosts.
 - Data replication is required
 #### Slow Path
 - On the slow path we also need to aggregate data, but we want to **count everything precisely.** There are several options how to do this.
 One option is to let **MapReduce** do the trick.
-We dump all the data to the distributed file system, for example HDFS or object storage, for example S3.
-And run two MapReduce jobs, one job to calculate frequency counts and another job to calculate the actual top k list.
+We dump all the data to the **distributed file system**, for example HDFS or object storage, for example **S3**.
+And run two MapReduce jobs, **one job to calculate frequency counts and another job to calculate the actual top k list.**

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbOTAzNzkwMjM5LC0xMTU3NjMxODE5LDE1OT
+eyJoaXN0b3J5IjpbLTQzNTA2MDQzMywtMTE1NzYzMTgxOSwxNT
-U2MzU1OTAsLTIwODg3NDY2MTJdfQ==
+k1NjM1NTkwLC0yMDg4NzQ2NjEyXX0=
 -->